grayed-out/pyPokedex/README.md

 Misc:
-    This is my first python program lets goooo
+    This is my first purely python program lets goooo